-1.1.1 T_EX
+$1.1.1 \quad T{EX}$

-TEX is a computer program created by Donald E. Knuth [2].
+TeX is a computer program created by Donald E. Knuth [2].
 It is aimed at typesetting text and mathematical formulae.
-Knuth started writing the TEX typesetting engine in 1977 to explore the potential of the digital printing equipment that was beginning to infiltrate the publishing industry at that time, especially in the hope that he could reverse the trend of deteriorating typographical quality that he saw affecting his own books and articles.
-TEX as we use it today was released in 1982, with some slight enhancements added in 1989 to better support 8-bit characters and multiple languages.
-TEX is renowned for being extremely stable, for running on many different kinds of computers, and for being virtually bug free.
-The version number of TEX is converging to π and is now at 3.141592653.
+Knuth started writing the TeX typesetting engine in 1977 to explore the potential of the digital printing equipment that was beginning to infiltrate the publishing industry at that time, especially in the hope that he could reverse the trend of deteriorating typographical quality that he saw affecting his own books and articles.
+TeX as we use it today was released in 1982, with some slight enhancements added in 1989 to better support 8-bit characters and multiple languages.
+TeX is renowned for being extremely stable, for running on many different kinds of computers, and for being virtually bug free.
+The version number of TeX is converging to π and is now at 3.141592653.

-TEX is pronounced "Tech," with a "ch" as in the German word "Ach"1 or in the Scottish "Loch."
-The "ch" originates from the Greek alphabet where X is the letter "ch" or "chi".
-TEX is also the first syllable of the Greek word $\tau \epsilon \chi \nu \iota \chi \prime \mu$ (technique).
-In an ASCII environment, TEX becomes TeX.
+T_EX is pronounced "Tech," with a "ch" as in the German word "Ach" or in the Scottish "Loch."
+The "ch" originates from the Greek alphabet where

-1In german there are actually two pronounciations for "ch" and one might assume that the soft "ch" sound from "Pech" would be a more appropriate.
+$^{^{1}}$ In german there are actually two pronounciations for "ch" and one might assume that the soft "ch" sound from "Pech" would be a more appropriate.
 Asked about this, Knuth wrote in the German Wikipedia: I do not get angry when people pronounce T{EX} in their favorite way ... and in Germany many use a soft ch because the X follows the vowel e, not the harder ch that follows the vowel a.
-In Russia, 'tex' is a very common word, pronounced 'tyekh'.
-But I believe the most proper pronunciation is heard in Greece, where you have the harsher ch of ach and Loch.
+In Russia, 'tex' is a very common word, pronounced